alexdevero/alex-devero-blog/__drafts__/draft--js-localstorage.md

 ## Looping over web storage

 ## Conclusion: Getting Started with Web Storage API - Local Storage and Session Storage

+The Web Storage API with its local storage and session storage mechanisms provides a nice and comfortable way to store data in the browser.
+I hope that this tutorial helped you learn about what local storage and session storage are, how to use them and when to use which.

 [xyz-ihs snippet="thank-you-message"]